-A column for corrections and clarifications appears as and when required, on Page 2.
+A column for corrections and clarifications has been introduced, which appears, as and when required, on Page 2.
 Also on Page 2 in every edition is a statement that the Herald abides by the IPSO code of practice.
-It informs readers that if they want to make representations about articles they should write in the first instance to the editor and that, if not satisfied, they can contact IPSO, whose postal address, e-mail address and telephone number and website details are provided.
+It also informs readers that if they want to make representations about articles they should write in the first instance to the editor and that, if not satisfied, they can contact IPSO, whose postal address, email address, telephone number and website details are provided.